Limitations and What We Do Not Fund

 While grants are made primarily in Lincoln, Nebraska, the Fund will consider grant applications from other locations in the context of their impact on Lincoln.
-The Fund makes grants in diverse fields, however, specific areas are not eligible for grant review.
-Please review the list of What We Do Not Fund.

 Requests for support of technology must be from organizations whose emphasis is in the Fund’s special interest areas.
 Requests must define the need for the technology, provide compelling evidence that it is appropriate for the task and is cost-effective.
 Furthermore, the proposal must demonstrate the technology’s impact on the organization’s mission.